Research Program

 Skeletal integration and convergence in Anseriformes

 Convergence is a fascinating evolutionary phenomenon that suggests similar selection pressures in disparate groups can lead to the same or close phenotypic outcomes.
-Alternatively, different selection pressures can lead to the same phenotypic solutions.
-Studying replicate events of adaptation across taxonomic groups may reveal the selective circumstances that drive the repeated evolution of a trait or suite of traits.
+Alternatively, different selection pressures can lead to the same phenotypic solutions or convergence can result for non-adaptive reasons.
+Studying replicate events of adaptation across taxonomic groups may reveal the (non)selective circumstances that drive the repeated evolution of a trait or suite of traits.
 Our lab is interested in exploring convergent evolution in the bird order Anseriformes.
 Molecular phylogenetic studies of this group have revealed that previous systematic studies based on morphological data led to erroneous groupings of taxa that shared feeding modalities and related ecomorphologies.
 We combine phylogenomics, phylogenetic comparative methods and morphometrics to investigate the selective forces leading to convergence in the cranial and post-cranial skeleton of extant and extinct anseriform clades.
 We are also interested in the functional significance of particular traits, testing whether traits co-vary across the organism (e.g., modular integration) and their relative evolutionary rates through time.

 Chunky Monkey: Is Seasonal enlargement in male squirrel monkeys a sexually selected adaptation?